guileen/slippers/Readme.md

 If you really need this feature, please try [streamlinejs](https://github.com/Sage/streamlinejs) or [Jscex](https://github.com/JeffreyZhao/jscex)

-You just need end with a `//{` on the async call, you can got the magic.
+You just need end with a `_` in the async call, you can got the magic.

 Usage
 ========